sohal/rtCpp/README.md

 ## Requirements
 - STMCube for configuration
-- vera++ 1.3.0 for source code regulations
+- vera++ 1.3.0 for source code regulations _SEE SEPARATE DEPENDENCIES OF VERA_
 - gcc-arm-none-eabi

 See travis config of how the build works